 Meet our Brightline care team

-Our expert clinicians offer families a diverse mix of backgrounds and experience.
-What they have in common — a commitment to helping kids, teens, and parents — is just as powerful.
+Our expert clinicians have a diverse mix of backgrounds and experience.
+And their shared commitment to helping kids, teens, and parents is just as powerful.

 Tara Balin, LMSW